rainwolf/FGIntObjC/README.md

 ToDo
 ====
+* add support for the NIST primes and curves
 * add support for Edwards curves
 * add support for the OpenPGP standard.
 Soon.
 * protection against side channel attacks.
+* a cryptographically secure PRNG